virmundi/NewDataForManagers/columns.md

 ### Building Blocks
 The smallest unit of storage is a column.

 A column has three pieces of data: column name, column value, and column timestamp.
 A value is typed like `INTEGER` or `STRING`.
 Of these the timestamp is the most interesting.
-The system determines the data age from timestamp.
+The system determines the data's age from the timestamp.
 Age helps the system determine conflict resolution like the most recent write wins.

 Columns are grouped into column families.
 A family has a row key.
 Depending on the actual system used, you can have either relatively static or dynamic columns within the family.